YumingZ-quantum/YumingZ-quantum.github.io/_pages/about.md

   - /about.html
 ---

-<b> I will begin a postdoc position in the [Centre for the Mathematics of Quantum Theory](https://qmath.ku.dk/) at the University of Copenhagen starting this Fall!</b>

-I am a Ph.D. candidate in the [Institute for Quantum Computing](https://uwaterloo.ca/institute-for-quantum-computing/) and [Department of Pure Mathematics](https://uwaterloo.ca/pure-mathematics/) at the [University of Waterloo](https://uwaterloo.ca/), supervised by [William Slofstra](http://elliptic.space/).
-Previously, I received my bachelor degree in Mathematics and Applied Mathematics from [Zhejiang University](https://www.zju.edu.cn/english/) in 2019, under the supervision of [Junde Wu](https://person.zju.edu.cn/en/wujunde).
+I am a postdoc at the [Centre for the Mathematics of Quantum Theory](https://qmath.ku.dk/), [University of Copenhagen](https://www.ku.dk/english/), hosted by [Laura Mančinska](https://research.ku.dk/search/result/profile/?id=604782).
+I reveived my Ph.D. in 2024 from the [Institute for Quantum Computing](https://uwaterloo.ca/institute-for-quantum-computing/) and [Department of Pure Mathematics](https://uwaterloo.ca/pure-mathematics/) at the [University of Waterloo](https://uwaterloo.ca/), where I was supervised by [William Slofstra](http://elliptic.space/).
+Before that, I received my bachelor degree in Mathematics and Applied Mathematics from [Zhejiang University](https://www.zju.edu.cn/english/) in 2019, under the supervision of [Junde Wu](https://person.zju.edu.cn/en/wujunde).
 I also spent a semester at [Rice University](https://www.rice.edu/) as an undergraduate exchange student (2017).

 Research interests